- 184.108.40.206 Noncompliance with SQL Syntax in NDB Cluster

 Cluster Disk Data

 This information is intended to be complete with respect to the conditions just set forth.
 You can report any discrepancies that you encounter to the MySQL bugs database using the instructions given in Section 1.7, “How to Report Bugs or Problems”.
-If we do not plan to fix the problem in MySQL Cluster NDB 7.5, we will add it to the list.
+If we do not plan to fix the problem in NDB Cluster 7.5, we will add it to the list.